mitthrawnuruodo/movies-node/README.md

 ## Rigging

-1. Make a new GitHub repo, and clone it to your local machine
+1. Make a new public GitHub repo, and clone it to your local machine
 1. In the repo/projects folder, initialize Node: `npm init -y`
     * Or re-initialize (if alreadycloned or forked) with `npm i`, and skip 3 and 4.
 1. Install mongodb: `npm i mongodb --save-dev`